Thijzert123/client-plus/README.md

 - [Variated Blocks](https://vanillatweaks.net/share#Oz7pBC)

 ## TODO
-- Update default options.txt so that keybinds don't conflict by default
+- ~~Update default options.txt so that keybinds don't conflict by default~~
+- Update packwiz_update.py to update Vanilla Tweaks resource packs by downloading using the links